 premature to make any claims about this result until more work

+is done.
 Another possibility for obtaining redshifts in the RSS model

 is to assume the mass/energy density diminishes as 1/R4.